justinethier/cyclone/README.md

 Getting Started
 ---------------

 1. To install Cyclone on your machine for the first time use [**cyclone-bootstrap**](https://github.com/justinethier/cyclone-bootstrap) to build a set of binaries.
+Instructions are provided for Linux, Mac, and Windows (via MSYS).

 2. After installing you can run the `cyclone` command to compile a single Scheme file: